 - Also consider carefully the color you choose.
-Think of it this way, choosing a nail colour is like choosing a lipstick.
+Think of it this way; choosing a nail color is like choosing a lipstick.

 - I recommend keeping your nails short and in a squarish oval shape – “squoval” – in order to keep your hands looking youthful.